 - Custom retention policies help you manage messages and files.

 Step 4: Invite members to your workspace

 It’s time to bring your workspace to life now that the setup basics are complete — let’s go over inviting new members!

-By default, any of your members and admins can invite new members to the workspace.
-But Workspace Owners and Admins can restrict who is allowed to send invitations if they choose.
+By default, any member or admin can invite new members to your workspace.
+Workspace Owners and Admins can restrict who is allowed to send invitations if they choose.

 There are two ways to invite new members to your workspace: